Vinmumo/Escrow-Ease/README.md

 npm start
 ```

-The app will open at [http://localhost:3000](http://localhost:3000)

-or use the live link
+The app will open at [http://localhost:3000](http://localhost:3000) or use the live link.

 The build folder will contain the optimized production files ready for deployment.